waydabber/BetterDisplay/README.md

 I am thankful for each of you who [contributed to the project](https://opencollective.com/betterdummy).
 Every little bit helps!
 If you find use in the app and did not contribute so far, please consider a donation so I can continue working on this app. :) Thank you!

-Super generous contributors, who donated $100 or more:
+Super generous contributors, who donated $50 or more:

 - Riten Jaiswal - $200
 - Will_from_CA - $100
+- Victor - $50

 Notable contributors, who donated $20 or more: